marcogelle/A-Star-Search-Visualizer/README.md

 Run pathfinding: choose the heuristic from the dropdown menu and press "Start Search"

-Clear the grid: press "clear"
+Clear the grid: press "Clear"

-The GUI was made using the tkinter package for Python 3.